Diagnostic Pathology Services

 Understanding Our Services

-The Department of Pathology at Dana-Farber Brigham Cancer Center provides high-quality diagnostic services for a broad spectrum of diseases and conditions.
-Our physicians and staff provide an accurate and complete diagnosis so you receive the most specific and appropriate treatment.
-Many of our staff conduct research related to cancer, and are involved in teaching the next generation of doctors the skills they will need to understand the subtleties of the disease and to treat patients.
+The Department of Pathology at Dana-Farber Brigham Cancer Center provides high-quality diagnostic services for a broad spectrum of medical conditions.
+Our physicians and laboratory staff provide an accurate and complete work-up of biopsy samples, blood draws, and other biospecimens so you receive the most specific and appropriate treatment.
+Our faculty and clinical fellows are frequently in dialog with medical oncologists and work hand-in-hand with surgeons, providing information and context that help to guide their care.
+Many of our faculty are internationally recognized experts who help to shape diagnostic practices, and many of them conduct cancer research.
+Essentially all are involved in teaching the next generation of pathologists and other physicians the skills they will need to understand how to recognize every form of cancer and personalize cancer care for each patient.

 The Role of the Pathologist

-A pathologist is involved in your medical care any time a specimen is submitted to the clinical laboratory for tests, or a tissue specimen is taken by biopsy or needle aspiration for tissue or cell diagnosis.
+A pathologist is involved in your medical care any time blood or another specimen is submitted to the clinical laboratory for tests, blood products are readied for transfusion, or a tissue is biopsied or excised for diagnosis.